Christophe Claramunt's home page

 ), Spatial Cognition (SC

 My teaching activities include several computer science and computing courses at the engineer and master levels.
-I have also developed several modules connected to my research activities in the domain of GIS, remote-sensing, sustainable development, simulation and multi-agent modelling.
-I am acting as an expert on geography and geomatics
+I have also developed several courses connected to my research activities in the domain of GIS, remote-sensing, sustainable development, simulation and multi-agent modelling.

 Contact Email: christophe[dot]claramunt[at]gmail[dot]com